dissyulina/shoesandmore/TESTING.md

 - Friends and family members were asked to review the site on their devices and to point out any bugs and/or user experience issues.

 ### **Responsiveness**
 To check the responsiveness of the website across all devices, the developer tools are used regularly during the developing process.
-Based on the
-**Result**:
+The website is still responsive for devices as small as 320px wide.

 ### **Links**
 All links and buttons were tested to ensure that: